glouw/openempire/README.md

 This is a custom game engine for Age of Empires II written in less than 15,000 lines of C99 using only SDL2.

-Open Empires is multiplayer only, and borrows elements from StarCraft II and Age of Empires III.
+Open Empires is multiplayer only.

 ![](art/screenshot.png)

 ## Legal

 Open Empires is *NOT* a binary decompilation of Age of Empires II, and its expansion, The Conquerors.
-The source has been written by hand to best emulate the mechanics of Age of Empires II and its expansion, The Conquerors.
+Open Empires is an educational custom RTS game engine with networking support written from ground up to best emulate the mechanics - and interface with the art assets - of Age of Empires II and its expansion, The Conquerors.

 Data, art, and sound files from Age of Empires II or its expansion, The Conquerors, are not supplied - to play Open Empires you must own the original boxed-set version of Age of Empires II and The Conquerors, preferably the Gold Edition.

 ## Dependencies

     Arch   : pacman -S sdl2 sdl2_net sdl2_ttf
     Ubuntu : apt-get install libsdl2-dev libsdl2-net-dev libsdl2-ttf-dev